Behavioral Review

 The friction comes from translation failure.
 Policy language reaches the user without becoming decision support, even though a claim outcome is already specific.
 The assistant has to preserve that specificity instead of widening the answer back into general coverage language.

-For an insurance product team, the practical question is where the assistant needs to classify the claim moment, retrieve the right claim artifact, explain the determination, or close with a usable next check before routing the user back to documents or member services.
+Applied to insurance guidance, that standard turns a vague trust or claims-experience concern into a practical product question: where should the assistant classify the claim moment, retrieve the right artifact, explain the determination, or close with a usable next check before routing the user back to documents or member services?

 Scenario